htrec-gr/challenge/README.md

 ## Code

-An exploratory data analysis in greek text appear in `eda.ipynb`and the rule based models in `RuleBased.ipynb`.
+An exploratory data analysis in greek text appear in `eda.ipynb`and the rule based models in `RuleBased.ipynb` that represent as pseudo code in the `htrec_pseudocode.pfd`.

 ## Citation